shalinc/Cloud-Benchmarking/README.md

 1. goto the folder named "Disk"
 2. Open the terminal for the instance you are running on
-3. execute the script file named "DISKscript.sh" as: sh DISKscript.sh
+3. execute the script file named "DISKscript.sh" as:<br/>
+	sh DISKscript.sh
 4. The desired output for RANDOM and SEQUENTIAL Read & Write operations will be displayed